phac-nml/irida/doc/user/user/sample-metadata/index.md

 Project Metadata Line List
 --------------------------

-A Metadata Line List is a table that summarize the all metadata associated with samples in a project.
+A Metadata Line List is a table that summarizes all metadata associated with samples in a project.

 ![Basic Line List](images/linelist_base.png)